Consolidation Agent

 Audit trail generation - PCAOB AS 2110 + AICPA AU-C 600 group audit + SOX 404 ICFR evidence Generate complete consolidation audit trail with WORM immutable storage + eIDAS QSEAL + SOX 404 ICFR evidence repository covering: scope determination, package validation, mapping decisions, FX translation, all consolidation entries, equity method pickup, NCI computation, goodwill impairment workpapers, multi-GAAP bridge and ESEF tagging - supporting Big-4 PCAOB AS 2110 + AU-C 600 group audit substantive testing?
 Rules Engine Auditor

-PCAOB AS 2110 + AU-C 600 (Special Considerations - Audits of Group Financial Statements) + ISA 600 require complete component-level audit evidence; SOX 404 + UK FRC Provision 29 effective January 2026 require ICFR walkthrough evidence; SEC + FRC + ESMA examination response requires granular workpaper trail with immutable timestamps and version control
+PCAOB AS 2110, AU-C 600 (Special Considerations - Audits of Group Financial Statements), and ISA 600 require complete component-level audit evidence.
+SOX 404 and UK FRC Provision 29 (effective January 2026) require ICFR walkthrough evidence, and responding to an SEC, FRC, or ESMA examination requires a granular workpaper trail with immutable timestamps and version control.

 Decision Record